Call 561-272-0800

 What Are the Signs and Symptoms of a Cannabis Addiction?

-Increased Tolerance: Individuals find that they need higher doses of cannabis to achieve the desired effects over time.
+• Increased Tolerance: Individuals require higher doses of cannabis to achieve desired effects over time.

-Withdrawal Symptoms: Upon cessation of cannabis use, individuals experience withdrawal symptoms such as irritability, mood swings, insomnia, decreased appetite, and cravings.
+• Withdrawal Symptoms: Upon cessation of cannabis use, individuals experience withdrawal symptoms, including irritability, mood swings, insomnia, decreased appetite, and cravings.

-Loss of Control: Despite attempts to cut down or control cannabis use, individuals find themselves unable to resist cravings and continue using the drug compulsively.
+• Loss of Control: Despite attempts to reduce or control cannabis use, individuals struggle to resist cravings and continue using the drug compulsively.

-Social and Interpersonal Problems: Continued cannabis use despite negative social consequences, such as strained relationships with family and friends or legal issues, is common in individuals with cannabis addiction.
+• Social and Interpersonal Problems: Continued cannabis use occurs despite negative social consequences, including strained relationships with family and friends or legal issues.

 What Causes a Cannabis Addiction?

-Psychologically, individuals use cannabis as a coping mechanism for stress, anxiety, or other mental health issues.
-This self-medication can develop into a reliance on cannabis to manage emotions, creating a cycle of dependence.
+Psychological causes emerge when individuals turn to cannabis as a coping mechanism for stress, anxiety, or other mental health challenges.
+This pattern of self-medication often develops into a deep-rooted reliance on cannabis for emotional regulation, creating a cycle of psychological dependence.

 What are the Effects of Cannabis Addiction?